Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-When a dog's mouth is inspected, judges are for a good part looking at how the upper incisors and lower incisors meet when the mouth is closed.
+When a dog's mouth is inspected, judges are often looking at how the upper incisors and lower incisors meet when the mouth is closed.
 This is known as the dog's "bite," or to be more precise, a dog's "occlusion."
-When the dog has a good bite it's called a "good bite" or a "good occlusion", but when the bite is incorrect for the breed standard, it's called an improper bite or more technically a "malocclusion."
+When the dog has a good bite, it's called a "good bite" or a "good occlusion", but when the bite is incorrect for the breed standard, it's called an improper bite or more technically a "malocclusion."

 Scissor Bites and Level Bites

 The following are the ideal, or at least, mostly accepted types of bites in most breed standards.
 However, consider that in certain dogs breeds some imperfections are considered the standard.
 We will see more about these in the malocclusion section.

 In a scissor bite, the upper incisors neatly overlap the lower incisors, and the upper canines and the lower canines fit closely with the lower canine intersecting the upper lateral incisor and upper canine, while the molars intersect in a saw-tooth manner.

 This is the ideal bite a great deal of dog-breed standards ask for, especially those with medium to long muzzles.
 The advantage of this bite is that it's effective for grasping, holding, and eating food, minimizing the effect of wear and tear.
 According to Veterinary Medicine, any deviation from this type of bite is considered malocclusion.

 In this type of bite, the upper incisors and lower incisors meet edge to edge.
 This bite may be accepted in some standards, but often isn't considered ideal because this type of bite tends to wear down the surface of the teeth and may contribute to periodontal disease and early tooth loss.